pieter-groeneweg/joomla_plg_usersynccontact/README.md

 - translation files have not yet been created.
 - instructions are in the configuration of the plugin.
 More explanatory to follow.
 - Address fields, address1 and address2, in user profile will be concatenated with an EOL/LF in contact details Address.
+- versioning of contacts details is not supported as it directly hits on the database